soodeh-2021/LTE-Optimization-Using-ML/README.md

 ---

 ## Overview
-This project focuses on improving LTE network performance by predicting and optimizing key performance indicators (KPIs) using machine learning models.
-The study leverages real-world data to analyze network performance trends and applies models like **Random Forest**, **Support Vector Regression (SVR)**, and **Linear Regression** to enhance throughput, reduce latency, and optimize resource allocation.
+This project is part of my Master's thesis and focuses on improving LTE network performance by predicting and optimizing key performance indicators (KPIs) using machine learning models.
+The study leverages real-world data to analyze network performance trends and applies models like Random Forest, Support Vector Regression (SVR), and Linear Regression to enhance throughput, reduce latency, and optimize resource allocation.

 ---